Bluetooth: NUS shell transport

 The default port is set to

 After programming the sample to your development kits, complete the following steps to test it: Start a console application, like PuTTY, and connect through UART to the shell_bt_nusapplication running on the development kit to check the log.
-See Testing and debugging an application for more information on how to connect with PuTTY through UART.
+See Testing for more information on how to connect with PuTTY through UART.

 Run the following command in the nRF Connect SDK root directory to install the script dependencies: